• Skip to primary navigation

 A vibrant red colored frozen cocktail with a wedge of pineapple on a bamboo placemat

-The lava flow is a blended frozen cocktail with strawberry, coconut and pineapple flavors that are sure to transport you right to a tropical island in the sun!
+This lava flow recipe without banana is a blended frozen cocktail with strawberry, coconut, and pineapple flavors that are sure to transport you right to a tropical island in the sun!

 Equipment